pawelrogowski/goit-wallet-app-03-frontend/README.md

 ## Overview 📝

-This project was created by a team of 7 students under the guidance of experienced web developers.
+This project was created in 2 weeks by a team of 7 students under the guidance of experienced web developers.
 The site was built based on a figma design and strict technical specifications.
 Some practices that may seem unconventional are a result of adhering closely to those requirements.